lgoloh/react-playground/README.md

 # React Playground

-A project for practicing component development with RactJS.
+A project for practicing component development with ReactJS library.

 ### Simple data fetch from Github API to display my public repos.
 Showcases the use of: